All You Need To Know About HTTP Security Headers In WordPress

 7. Feature-Policy

-These policies restrict what APIs the site can access or modify the browser’s default behavior for certain features.
+These policies restrict what APIs the site can access or modify the browser’s default behaviour for certain features.

 8. Permissions-Policy

-Permissions Policy is a web platform API that allows a website to allow or block the use of browser features in its frame or iframes that it embeds.
+The Permissions Policy is a web platform API that allows a website to allow or block the use of browser features in its frames or iframes that it embeds.

 9. Cross-Origin-Resource-Policy